survivejs/webpack-book/manuscript/optimizing/03_setting_environment_variables.md

 Webpack includes a collection of optimization related plugins.
 I’ve listed the most important ones below:

 * [compression-webpack-plugin](https://www.npmjs.com/package/compression-webpack-plugin) allows you to push the problem of generating compressed files to webpack to potentially save processing time on the server.
 * `webpack.optimize.UglifyJsPlugin` allows you to minify output using different heuristics.
-Certain of them might break code unless you are careful.
+Certain of them break code unless you are careful.
 * `webpack.optimize.AggressiveSplittingPlugin` allows you to split code into smaller bundles as discussed in the *Splitting Bundles* chapter.
 The result is ideal for a HTTP/2 environment.
 * `webpack.optimize.CommonsChunkPlugin` makes it possible to extract common dependencies into bundles of their own.
 * `webpack.DefinePlugin` allows you to use feature flags in your code and eliminate the redundant code as discussed in this chapter.